official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 which did not want to fight the November mid‑term elections by challenging President Bush on national security.

-98 Telegram 1263 Washington to FCO London, 1 October 2002, ‘Iraq: US Congressional and Public Opinion’.
+[^98]: Telegram 1263 Washington to FCO London, 1 October 2002, ‘Iraq: US Congressional and

 252

-The Report of the Iraq Inquiry292.
-Recent polls had showed that public support for military action had “eased since mid‑September to around 60 percent”.
+292. Recent polls had showed that public support for military action had “eased since mid‑September to around 60 percent”.
 That dropped to “40 percent or less” if there was “no UN approval or allied support”, but jumped: